Knowledge graphSettings

 Request preparation

-Client resolves DNS, picks endpoint, and builds method/path/headers and optional body.
+The client resolves the name through DNS, chooses an endpoint, and builds method, path, headers, and an optional body.

 HTTP request ↔ response

-HTTP is a clear pair: request from the client and response from the server.
+HTTP is built around a clear pair: request from the client and response from the server.

 Message structure